Fourier Neural Operators for Learning Dynamics in Quantum Spin Systems

 \subsection{Learning Dynamics using Complete $2^n$ Wavefunction}

 In this approach, the full state space of a quantum wavefunction is used as input, with two distinct types of wavefunctions considered.
-The first type consists of complex-valued normalized wavefunctions for $n$ particles, randomly generated from a uniform distribution between $-1$ and $1$.
+The first type consists of complex-valued normalized wavefunctions for \(n\) particles.
+Each amplitude is generated by independently sampling its real and imaginary parts from a uniform distribution on the interval \([0,1)\) using \texttt{torch.rand}.
+The resulting wavefunction is then normalized to have unit \(L^2\) norm.
 For the second type, we uniformly distribute the wavefunction over low-energy states while setting the high-energy states to zero.
+The exact method is described in detail in Section \ref{section:methods}.
 This distinction is insightful, as in many physical applications, e.g., quantum chemistry \cite{levine2009quantum}, often only low-energy components of wavefunctions are occupied.
 In the remainder of this manuscript, we refer to the first input type as ``random input'' and the latter as ``low-energy input''.
 We develop two distinct FNO architectures for processing wavefunction inputs: the energy-domain and time-domain architectures, which are described in detail below.
 Notably, because quantum wavefunctions are complex quantities, we use a complex version of the FNO \cite{trabelsi2018deep}.